Skip to main content

 Accessing the Current Site, Collections, and Resources #

-You can use the bridgetown_site helper in your Roda code to access the current site object.
+You can use the site helper (also aliased bridgetown_site) in your Roda code to access the current site object.
 From there, you can access data, collections, and resources for aid in rendering.
 For example, if you knew of a particular resource by title you wanted to find, you could write:

 You can return a resource at the end of any Roda block to have it render out automatically, or you could pass it along as data to some other resource, or use some resource data within a return string or hash value (which autoconverts to JSON).